 1. I am interested in participating in one of the IHCDA homeownership programs but I am not sure my credit score is acceptable.
 What are IHCDA's credit guidelines?

 The only credit guideline IHCDA has in place is what the borrower's minimum credit score must be in order for the lender to submit an eligible loan to IHCDA.
-For First Home, the credit score is a minimum of 640.
-For Next Home, the credit score is a minimum of 650.
+For Next Home, the credit score is a minimum of 660.
 IHCDA does not credit underwrite and it will be the determination of the participating lender on your ability to afford a home through your income, job stability and credit.

 If you have credit issues and are looking to receive credit counseling, please visit HUD for a list of certified counselors in your area.